Skip to main content

 Look after your eyesight

-Have regular eye checks (every two years until you are 60 then every year following), if you wear glasses or contact lenses, look after them and have your prescription checked regularly.
+Have regular eye checks (every two years until you are 60 then every year following).
+If you wear glasses or contact lenses, look after them and have your prescription checked regularly.

 Specialist referral

-If you're blind or partially sighted, you may be referred to a specialist low-vision clinic, which is often located within a hospital.
-Staff at the clinic can help you understand your condition and come to terms with your diagnosis.
+If you're blind or partially sighted, you may get a referral to a specialist.
+The specialist is at the low-vision clinic, which is often located within a hospital.

 Support groups